-While our main focus is addressing the issues facing female presenting/identifying or nonbinary people in debate, we welcome and encourage blogposts discussing any issues in the debate space.
+While our main focus is addressing the issues facing female presenting/identifying or nonbinary people in debate, we also push for projects to equalize access in the debate community and welcome and encourage blogposts discussing any issues in the debate space.

 What do we do?